Channel and Spectrum Consumption Models for Urban Outdoor-to-Outdoor 28 GHz Wireless: Abstract

 \section{Abstract}

-Next generation wireless and mobile networks will utilize millimeter-wave (mmWave) communication to achieve significantly increased data rates.
-However, since mmWave radio signals experience high path loss, the operation of mmWave networks will require accurate channel models designed for specific deployment sites.
-In this paper, we focus on the deployment area of the PAWR COSMOS testbed in New York City and report extensive {28}\thinspace{GHz} channel measurements. \addedMK{These include over 46 million power measurements collected from over 3,000 links on 24 sidewalks at 4 different sites and in different settings}.
-Using these measurements, we study the effects of the setup and environments (e.g., transmitter height and seasonal effects).
-We then discuss the obtained path gain values and their fitted lines, and the resulting effective azimuth beamforming gain.
-Based on these results, we also study the link SNR values that can be supported on individual sidewalks and the corresponding theoretically achievable data rates. \addedCC{Finally, we develop a process to transform the measurements and generate Spectrum Consumption Models (SCMs) based on the IEEE 1900.5.2 standard.
-The generated SCMs facilitate the evaluation of spectrum sharing and interference management scenarios since they capture all the directional propagation effects reflected in the measurements and provide a way to easily share the main propagation characterization results derived from the measurements.} We believe that the results can inform the COSMOS testbed deployment process and provide a benchmark for other deployment efforts in dense urban areas.
+\addedMK{Millimeter-wave (mmWave) communication has been widely accepted as an enabler of 6G and other next-generation wireless networks.
+While mmWave promises extreme data rates and widely available spectrum, high path loss strains link budgets.
+As it stands, the difficult channel conditions have limited the deployment of mmWave within the 5G NR radio access network (RAN) primarily to dense urban environments.
+In this paper, we seek to demystify aspects of RAN planning and design for these environments by providing a set of empirical models of the mmWave channel at 28\thinspace{GHz}, alongside a methodology to develop spectrum consumption models (SCMs), which illustrate constraints on spectrum allocation by the RAN.} \addedMK{We first report on an extensive 28\thinspace{GHz} measurement campaign within the deployment area of the PAWR COSMOS testbed in New York City.
+This campaign resulted in over 46 million power measurements, collected from over 3,000 links across 24 street sidewalks at four different sites.} \addedMK{Using these measurements, we study the effects of the setup and environments, such as TX height and seasonal effects.
+We then derive a series of channel models for path loss and the azimuth beamforming gain loss, and use them to derive distributions of the link SNR values achievable by UEs on the measured sidewalks.
+We show, among other results, that 100\% of UEs on a given city block can achieve 10\thinspace{dB} SNR at locations with a strong street canyon effect.} \addedCC{Finally, we develop a process to generate SCMs based on the IEEE 1900.5.2 standard using the empirical channel models.
+The generated SCMs facilitate the evaluation of spectrum sharing and interference management scenarios since they capture all directional propagation effects reflected in the measurements and provide a way to easily share the main propagation characterization results derived from the measurements.} \addedMK{We believe that the models, methods, and results in this paper will help inform the future of mmWave wireless network deployments within dense urban areas.}